KacperWybranski/SpeedcubeTimer/README.md

 # SpeedcubeTimer
-Speedcubing timer built with SwiftUI and MVVM pattern.
+Speedcubing timer built with SwiftUI and Redux pattern.
+❗️Refactor in progress ❗️

 ## Table of contents
 * [About](#about)